rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 immediately.
 The former member shall also be barred from obtaining membership for a minimum of the remainder of the current academic term.

-The probationary period may be skipped if and only if the Primary Officers come to a unanimous decision to skip probation and proceed directly to the removal of the membership.
+The probationary period may be skipped if the Primary Officers come to a unanimous decision to skip probation and proceed directly to the removal of the membership.
 This final clause should only be used in truly extraneous circumstances with a reasonable effort to include the member in the discussion.